-Dr. Marius Stan is a computational physicist and chemist interested in non-equilibrium thermodynamics, heterogeneity, and materials design for energy and electronics applications.
-He uses artificial intelligence, machine learning, and multi-scale computer simulations to understand and predict properties of materials.
+Dr. Marius Stan is the Interim Director of the Systems Science Center in the Global Security Sciences division.
+Stan is a computational physicist and chemist interested in complexity, non-equilibrium thermodynamics, heterogeneity, and materials design for energy and electronics applications.
+He uses artificial intelligence, machine learning, and multi-scale computer simulations to understand and predict properties and evolution of complex physical systems.

-The goal of his research is to discover or design materials, structures, and device architectures for energy applications, such as nuclear energy and energy storage, and for the new generation computers.
-To that end, Marius develops theory-based (as opposite to empirical) mathematical models of thermodynamic and chemical properties of imperfect materials.
+The goal of Stan’s research is to discover or design materials, structures, and device architectures for energy applications, such as nuclear energy and energy storage, and for the new generation computers.
+To that end, he develops theory-based (as opposite to empirical) mathematical models of thermodynamic and chemical properties of imperfect materials.
 The imperfection comes from defects or deviations from stoichiometry (e.g., in battery electrodes), from irradiation (e.g. in nuclear fuels), or doping (e.g. computer memory devices).
-Then he uses the models in computer simulations of coupled heat and chemical transport, micro(nano)-structure evolution, phase-stability, and phase transformations.
-To analyze large and complex experimental and computational data sets, he uses Bayesian analysis and machine learning methods based on regression and evolutionary (genetic) algorithms that can produce robust data screening and sampling.
-In parallel, he designs experiments to validate the models and simulations.
+Then Stan uses the models in computer simulations of coupled heat and chemical transport, micro(nano)-structure evolution, phase-stability, and phase transformations.
+To analyze large and complex experimental and computational data sets, Stan uses Bayesian analysis and machine learning methods based on regression and evolutionary (genetic) algorithms that can produce robust data screening and sampling.
+In parallel, Stan designs experiments to validate the models and simulations.

-Stan has recently completed an Intergovernmental Personnel Act (IPA) appointment with the U.S. Department of Energy Office of Nuclear Energy (DOE-NE).
+Between 2013 and 2015, Stan held an Intergovernmental Personnel Act (IPA) appointment with the U.S. Department of Energy Office of Nuclear Energy (DOE-NE).
 An IPA permits the temporary assignment of skilled career employees to positions within federal agencies.
 Stan served as senior advisor for modeling and simulation to the assistant secretary for DOE-NE and as National Technical Director for the Nuclear Energy Advanced Modeling and Simulation (NEAMS) program.
 As director of the NEAMS program, Stan has coordinated activities with the Consortium for Advanced Simulation of Light Water Reactors (CASL), a DOE-NE energy innovation hub.
 In addition, Stan represented DOE-NE in interactions with similar programs in the Office of Science and the National Nuclear Security Administration.